nkn-ctrl/TryHackMe/ThretHunting.md

 </details>

 #### Phase 3: Delivery – Attacker’s Perspective
-Launch the attack
+- Launch the attack
-Attacker controlled delivery:
+    - Attacker controlled delivery:
-Attacker has direct control over the entire exploitation process Direct exploitation of server or other victim owned devices
+        - Attacker has direct control over the entire exploitation process
+        - Direct exploitation of server or other victim owned devices

-Attacker directed delivery:
+    - Attacker directed delivery:
-Attacker relies on a middle man to deliver and run the exploit Phishing, USB malware, malicious website
+        - Attacker relies on a middle man to deliver and run the exploit
+        - Phishing, USB malware, malicious website

-What MITRE ATT&CK Tactic corresponds to the “Delivery” phase of the Cyber Kill Chain?
+- What MITRE ATT&CK Tactic corresponds to the “Delivery” phase of the Cyber Kill Chain?

 **Drive-by Compromise**
-Attacker gains access to the system via a user browsing to a website
+- Attacker gains access to the system via a user browsing to a website
     - Legitimate website is compromised with malicious code: JavaScript, iFrame, cross-site scripting
     - Malicious advertisements
     - Use existing website functions to introduce attacker code: forum posts, comments, anything users can modify directly on the page

-Mitigations:
+- Mitigations:
     - Application Isolation and Sandboxing
     - Restrict web content – adblocker, script blocking extensions
     - Keep web browsers updated

-Detection:
+- Detection:
     - Firewalls, proxies, NIDS
     - On host – files written to disk, process injection indicators

 **Exploit Public-Facing Application**
-Attacker takes advantage of a weakness in Internet-facing computer/program using software, data, or commands to exploit a bug or misconfiguration to cause unintended behavior
+- Attacker takes advantage of a weakness in Internet-facing computer/program using software, data, or commands to exploit a bug or misconfiguration to cause unintended behavior
     - SQL injection
     - Web server exploit

-Mitigations:
+- Mitigations:
     - Network Segmentation – keep servers isolated from internal network
     - Account management – avoid having server applications running with root privileges
     - Application Isolation/Sandboxing
     - Update software

-Detection:
+- Detection:
     - Web Application Firewalls can detect improper inputs
     - Application logs, deep packet inspection

+**External Remote Services**
+- Attacker uses victim provided external service to gain access to internal infrastructure
+   -  VPN, Citrix, SSH, RDP
+    - Requires valid credentials

+- Mitigations:
+    - Disable or remove the service – is it necessary?
+    - Limit access to the service as much as possible
+    - Multi-factor authentication
+    - Network Segmentation

+- Detection:
+    - Review authentication logs for unusual activity
+    - Outside of normal hours, user is in two places at once (Impossible Traveler)